 If Illinois College seems like a school you want to apply to, click the heart button to save it to your college list.

-Illinois College is located in the small town setting of Jacksonville, Illinois, less than an hour from St. Louis.
+Illinois College is located in the small town setting of Jacksonville, Illinois, in the suburbs of St. Louis.

-If you want to see Illinois College for yourself, plan a visit.
+If you want to see Illinois College for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 72 to Jacksonville, or book a flight to the nearest airport, Lambert-St. Louis International.

 You can also take a virtual campus tour to get a sense of what Illinois College and Jacksonville are like without leaving home.